AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 Sample:

 ```
-totime = 180000   ; Repeater timeout 3 minutes
+totime = 180000                     ; repeater timeout 3 minutes
 ```
 The default value is 180000(mS), or 3 minutes.

+!!! warning "Active Hub Advisory"
-**NOTE:** This setting can cause issues when linked to active hub nodes that may have long transmissions.
+    This setting can cause issues when linked to active hub nodes that may have long transmissions.
 If the local node transmitter appears to "drop out" when connected to nodes/hubs with long winded operators or broadcasts, review this setting, and increase as necessary.

 Related: [COP Commands 7 and 8](#cop-commands) and [`controlstates`](#controlstates), and [Control States Stanza](#control-states-stanza).